Hardware · 4 question types

 A register is a tiny, extremely fast storage location built directly into the CPU.
 Each register holds a small amount of data needed during one step of the fetch-decode-execute cycle.

 Registers are much faster than RAM but only hold a handful of bytes.
 Each register has a specific job.
-The five you must know for IGCSE:
+The five you must know:

 | Name | Acronym | Purpose |